 Capital assets - Capital asset acquisitions over \$500 are capitalized and recorded at cost.
-Donated property is recorded at its fair-market value on the date of donation.
+Donated property is recorded at its fairmarket value on the date of donation.
 Equipment under capital lease is amortized on the straight-line basis over the shorter of the lease term or the estimated useful life of the equipment.
 Leasehold improvements are amortized using the straight-line method over the shorter of the lease term or the estimated useful life of the related assets.
-Depreciation is computed using the straight-line method over the estimated useful lives of the assets as follows:
+Depreciation is computed using the straight-line method over the estimated useful lives of the following asset groups: